I really like Professor Dahlin’s description of his operating systems course:

 Plagiarism means presenting some other person’s work as your own.
 This can mean using some other person’s words without acknowledging their source, or using some other person’s ideas.
 Copying another student’s work (homework or exam) is also plagiarism.
 Plagiarism will minimally result in an automatic zero for that submission.

 Collusion is unauthorized collaboration that produces work which is then presented as work completed independently by the student.
 Collusion includes participating in group discussions that develop solutions which everyone copies.
-Penalties for plagiarism and collusion include receiving a failing grade for the course.
+Penalties for plagiarism and collusion will minimally result in an automatic zero for that submission.

 I ask that you respect the other people in the class.
 I recognize that your life circumstances may require you to receive cell phone calls during class.
 If this is the case please set your cell phone on vibrate and discretely leave the class to accept calls.
 During tests, if you walk out of the classroom, or consult/display your cell phone, I will assume you are done with the test and collect your grading sheet.